 Avoid excessive consumption of caffeine and alcohol – both can be a cause of bloating.

-Bicarbonate of Soda (baking powder) – neutralizes stomach acid and produces carbon dioxide which will encourage you to burp and offer relief.
+Bicarbonate of Soda (baking soda) – neutralizes stomach acid and produces carbon dioxide which will encourage you to burp and offer relief.

 Expel gas – the best remedy for menopause bloating or gas pain is to expel the gas from either end.
 You can assist by massaging your stomach, taking a quick paced walk or if they both fail by lying on your back and bringing your knees up to your chest.